Manchester Museum is still here for you

 Manchester Museum is transforming and construction work is well underway - our two-storey extension has been built and the stunning South Asia Gallery and Exhibition Hall have been created.
 Now we are getting to the really exciting bit... the final phase of construction!

 Although we are delighted to reach this important milestone, it is with a heavy heart that we have temporarily closed our doors to the public so that this phase of work can take place safely.
 The safety of our visitors is always our priority.

-The museum is now closed until late 2022.
+The museum is now closed until February 2023.